Internships - Student Information

 How will my internship be evaluated?

 Interns receive grades just like students in the classroom.
-At the end of your internship you should ask your supervisor to complete the attached form and send it back to your faculty sponsor.
+At the end of your internship you should ask your supervisor to complete this survey.
 In addition, most faculty sponsors require that you create a portfolio of your experiences and discuss your experience with them.

 How will my internship be graded?